Chart Color Schemes

 St Ives's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Ives demonstrates excellent health outcomes across all age groups, with a low prevalence of common health conditions.
-As of July 2021, approximately 75% of St Ives' total population (17,139 people) has private health cover, compared to Greater Sydney's 79.6%.
+St Ives demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+As of 17th June 2021, approximately 75% of St Ives' total population of 17,139 people have private health cover, compared to Greater Sydney's 79.6%.
 Nationally, the average is 55.3%.

-The most prevalent medical conditions in St Ives are arthritis and asthma, affecting 6.4% and 5.6% of residents respectively.
-A total of 75.6% of residents report no medical ailments, compared to Greater Sydney's 76.0%.
-As of July 2021, 22.1% of St Ives' population is aged 65 and over (5,039 people), higher than Greater Sydney's 20.2%.
-Despite this, health outcomes among seniors in St Ives are strong and largely align with the overall population's health profile.
+The most prevalent medical conditions in St Ives are arthritis and asthma, affecting 6.4% and 5.6% of residents respectively, as of June 2021.
+Meanwhile, 75.6% of residents report being completely free from medical ailments, compared to Greater Sydney's 76.0%.
+As of the same period, St Ives has 22.1% of its population aged 65 and over, totaling 5,039 people, which is higher than Greater Sydney's 20.2%.
+Despite this, health outcomes among seniors in St Ives are strong and align with the general population's health profile.

 Frequently Asked Questions - Health